Scholarship and Research Integrity: SARI @ PSU

 See an example of a SARI @ PSU Ph.D.
 Program Plan: SARI@PSU Program Plan Example (Ph.D.
 Program)

-Many departments within the University offer their own course or seminar on responsible conduct for research to fulfill the SARI @ PSU requirements.
+Many departments within the University offer their own course or seminar on responsible conduct of research to fulfill the SARI @ PSU requirements.
 The ORP has compiled resources that may be useful to you in teaching responsible conduct for research.
 We have complied links to recommended RCR resources.
 We also have a page of infographics devoted to research misconduct.

 If you need language to verify Penn State's RCR training, feel free to copy and paste the language found at the following link into your grant proposals, or anywhere that a description of the SARI @ PSU is required: https://www.research.psu.edu/education/sari-grant.